 Look for colleges and universities with Rolling Admissions.
 However, most will open their applications after August 1, and some open as early as June.
 But take note: Before August 1, students will need to use the institutional applications available on individual college websites to apply, as the Common App does not open until August 1 every year.

-A few great options to consider: Brevard College in beautiful Western North Carolina opens its application in June.
+A few great options: Brevard College in beautiful Western North Carolina opens its application in June.
 Applying is free and fast, and students can email an unofficial copy of their high school transcripts if their high school counselors are unavailable to send official copies.

 The college mails acceptance letters within 72 hours of receiving a complete application and transcript, so a rising senior can be accepted to Brevard College before July.
 Brevard also offers generous merit scholarships!

-The University of North Florida in Jacksonville, Florida, not only opens its application in June each summer but also offers the Apply in July program, which invites prospective students to programs at locations around the state of Florida in the month of July.
+The University of North Florida in Jacksonville, Florida, opens its application in June each summer and offers the Apply in July program, which invites prospective students to programs around the state of Florida in July.
 There, students may receive offers of acceptance in person!
 Suppose students apply through the university’s website.
 In that case, they can expect decisions in about 4-6 weeks after they submit a full application, including SAT or ACT scores, which are required for state universities in Florida.

-Arizona State University’s application opens each summer and allows students to self-report their grades and courses to receive a faster admissions decision.
-Test scores are optional; if admitted, students can apply for the university’s renowned Barrett Honors College later.
+Arizona State University’s application opens each summer, allowing students to self-report their grades and courses to receive a faster admissions decision.
+Test scores are optional; students can apply for the university’s renowned Barrett Honors College later if admitted.
 No essay necessary!

 Montana State University in Bozeman, Montana, does not require an essay or test scores.
 The application opens in the summer and may result in a quick response just weeks later!